rsm-13/nonlinear-dynamics/Programs/mandelbrotSet/SuperMandelbrotSetExplorer.md

 To use the application, simply click on the buttons in the control panel window to control the application.
 The following is a description of each button / operation:

-* Click the **“☰”** symbol in the side-panel to open up the menu.
+* Click the **`☰`** symbol in the side-panel to open up the menu.
     * Clicking the symbol once again will collapse the menu.
-* **“About”** will bring you to this page for documentation. (as will the QR code)
+* **`About`** will bring you to this page for documentation. (as will the QR code)
-* Users can choose to toggle the brightness of the interface using light mode (dark mode is default) using the **“Dark / Light Mode”** button.
+* Users can choose to toggle the brightness of the interface using light mode (dark mode is default) using the **`Dark / Light Mode`** button.
-* Use <code>“M: Zoom-In”</code> to zoom into the Mandelbrot set and <code>“J: Zoom-In”</code> for the Julia set;
+* Use **`M: Zoom-In`** to zoom into the Mandelbrot set and **`J: Zoom-In`** for the Julia set;
-    * After clicking **“Zoom-In,”** click two points on the respective window to draw the rectangular region for which the window will zoom; the two points symbolize the two corners of the rectangle.
+    * After clicking **`Zoom-In,`** click two points on the respective window to draw the rectangular region for which the window will zoom; the two points symbolize the two corners of the rectangle.
     * Once a black rectangle appears in the window, press the “Zoom-In” button once again in the control-panel.
-* **“Zoom-Out”** will reset the zoom to the default zoom of the respective windows.
+* **`Zoom-Out`** will reset the zoom to the default zoom of the respective windows.
-* Under **“Palette Selection,”** the user has the option of changing the color schemes on the Mandelbrot set.
+* Under **`Palette Selection`,** the user has the option of changing the color schemes on the Mandelbrot set.
-    * By clicking the **“Dual Tone”** button, a color chooser window will pop up, and the user has the option to select two colors to generate a two-tone Mandelbrot set.
+    * By clicking the **`Dual Tone`** button, a color chooser window will pop up, and the user has the option to select two colors to generate a two-tone Mandelbrot set.
     * To its right is a drop-down menu to generate a single-tone gradient for the Mandelbrot set.
 The options are **Red, Green, and Blue.**
-    * When using a two-tone, it is a good measure to keep the drop-down set to **‘1T:None’** to avoid any issues when zooming.
+    * When using a two-tone, it is a good measure to keep the drop-down set to **`‘1T:None’`** to avoid any issues when zooming.
 * The user can change the algorithm for the Julia Set as well as some of the parameters.
-    * Under **“Select Algorithm”** are two options: **“Escape”** and **“Inverse.”** This applies only to the Julia set.
+    * Under **`Select Algorithm`** are two options: **`Escape`** and **`Inverse`**.
+This applies only to the Julia set.
-    * Below that is a string entry field labeled **“C-Value”** for which the user can enter a given constant to alter the Julia Set.
+    * Below that is a string entry field labeled **`C-Value`** for which the user can enter a given constant to alter the Julia Set.
 The format is (<code>real</code>, <code>imag</code>).
 Please include the parenthesis, comma, and space.
     * The int entry field below allows the user to change the maximum number of iterations for the Mandelbrot and Julia sets.
-The span for this field is <code>[0, 1000].</code>
+The span for this field is <code>[0, 1000]</code>.
-    * Once you are done choosing values, click **“Apply Changes”** at the bottom of the control panel, and the updated windows should be displayed using your selected entries.
+    * Once you are done choosing values, click **`Apply Changes`** at the bottom of the control panel, and the updated windows should be displayed using your selected entries.
 Note that the single-tone Mandelbrot set will only appear after clicking “Apply Changes” while the dual-tone will appear immediately.
     * *(See tips for more details or if difficulty arises.)*
-* To clear the Mandelbrot Set diagram or Julia Set diagram, press the respective “Clear” buttons.
+* To clear the Mandelbrot Set diagram or Julia Set diagram, press the respective **`Clear`** buttons.
-* **“Quit Program”** will close the application and explorer.
+* **`Quit Program`** will close the application and explorer.
 * For further questions not answered in this instructions or in the tips below, please email <a>rmunver25@d-e.org</a>.

 ---

 ## About the Julia Set

-This code explores the Julia set, a beautiful and complex fractal that is generated by iteratively applying a simple mathematical formula to a complex number.
+The Julia set is a beautiful and complex fractal that is generated by iteratively applying a simple mathematical formula to a complex number.
 The Julia set is named after the French mathematician Gaston Julia, who first studied it in the early 20th century.

 ### Exploring the Julia Set